-FIRST YEAR SUCCESS@MANDELA:BUDDY PROGRAMME
+FIRST YEAR SUCCESS@MANDELA: BUDDY PROGRAMME

 On the day of your First Year Success@Mandela Thrive programme, you'll be divided into small groups of first-year students doing the same course.
-Your group will be led by a senior student called your How2 Buddy.
-Your Buddy will take you through a programme of academic orientation organised by the orientation staff at Student Counselling.
+Your group will be led by a senior student called your FYS Buddy.
+Your Buddy will take you through a programme of academic orientation organised by the orientation staff.
 You will learn how2 make a success of your stay at Nelson Mandela University by finding out about:

-- Adjusting successfully to the demands of university life - Resources to help with you with finances, career decisions and health, and workshops to help you with study skills, managing your workload, etc.

-- University terminology (all those acronyms!) - Your new campus you will be given a tour of the campus to orientate yourself so you don't miss your first lecture! - Using the library this is a must for academic success - How to log onto your e-mail, using the student portal and finding your notes online - Your timetable - Challenges you may face in this course and how to overcome them
+- · Adjusting successfully to the demands of university life - Resources to help with you with finances, career decisions and health, and workshops to help you with study skills, managing your workload, etc. - University terminology (all those acronyms!) - Your new campus you will be given a virtual tour of the campus to orientate yourself. - Using the library this is a must for academic success - How to log onto your e-mail, using the student portal and finding your notes online - Your timetable - Challenges you may face in this course and how to overcome them

 Your First Year Success Buddy will "buddy" you for the first term, helping you to make a smooth transition to university.
-You will meet informally once every fortnight over lunch or coffee to chat about your concerns and challenges.
 Your First Year Success Buddy will also be available to you via e-mail, Facebook, or Whatsapp to find out how you are doing, and to support you in any way.